Constitution Drafting Assembly of Thailand: 2007

-The CDA has been established once again after the Constitution of the Kingdom of Thailand, BE 2540 (1997) has been abrogated by the Council for Democratic Reform (CDR), a military junta which seized power in 2006.
+The CDA was established once again after the Constitution of the Kingdom of Thailand, BE 2540 (1997) was abrogated by the Council for Democratic Reform (CDR), a military junta which seized power in 2006.

-It consisted of 100 members, being 28 from the public service sector, 27 from the private sector, 23 from the social sector and 22 from the academic sector, or being 10 from the northern region, 68 from the central region, 12 from the eastern region and 10 from the southern region.
+It consisted of 100 members, 28 from the public service sector, 27 from the private sector, 23 from the social sector and 22 from the academic sector, or 10 from the northern region, 68 from the central region, 12 from the eastern region and 10 from the southern region.

 Such 100 members were selected on 27 December 2006 by the CDR from the nominations submitted by the National People's Assembly, and appointed by Bhumibol Adulyadej on 2007, 1 January.
-The King's royal command appointing CDA members was countersigned by the CDR Leader Sonthi Boonyaratglin.
+The King's royal command appointing CDA members was countersigned by the CDR Leader, Sonthi Boonyaratglin.
 The members selected amongst themselves Noranit Setthabut as their President, Decho Sawananon, their 1st Vice President and Kroekkiat Phiphatseritham, their 2nd Vice President.

-Thai mass media gave the CDA a nickname "saep sanit sit khomocho" (แสบสนิทศิษย์ คมช., "Tart Sons of CNS").
+The Thai mass media gave the CDA the nickname "saep sanit sit khomocho" (แสบสนิทศิษย์ คมช., "Tart Sons of CNS").

 The success of the CDA was the Constitution of the Kingdom of Thailand, BE 2550 (2007).